Esri/arcgis-gitops/aws/arcgis-enterprise-k8s/README.md

 ## Initial Deployment

-Initial deployment of ArcGIS Enterprise on Kubernetes includes: provisioning container images, creating ingress controller, creating ArcGIS Enterprise organization, and testing the deployment web services.
+Initial deployment of ArcGIS Enterprise on Kubernetes includes provisioning container images, creating ingress controller, creating ArcGIS Enterprise organization, and testing the deployment web services.

-> The IAM principal used by the templates's workflows must have the EKS cluster administrator permissions.
+> The IAM principal used by the template's workflows must have the EKS cluster administrator permissions.
 The IAM principal used to create the EKS cluster is granted the required permissions by site-k8s-cluster-aws workflow.

 ### 1. Provisioning Container Images